 - Room and board.

-Federal student loans do feature borrowing caps.
+Federal student loans do have both annual and lifetime borrowing limits, though.
 As a result, these loans might not be sufficient to cover all of your educational costs.

 Private student loans